Is Palladium Magnetic? And Can Palladium Be Magnetized Under Certain Circumstances or Not?

 Palladium is technically a “paramagnetic” material which means it’s weakly attracted to a magnetic field.
 The magnetic effects are negligible in pure palladium due to the way its electrons are arranged within its atomic structure.

-Palladium can become magnetic under certain, rare circumstances.
-It can become magnetic when formed into nanoparticles, subjected to high pressure, or when combined with other elements in specific structures.
+Palladium becomes magnetic under certain, rare circumstances.
+It becomes magnetic when formed into nanoparticles, subjected to high pressure, or when combined with other elements in specific structures.

 Palladium can become magnetized under certain circumstances